dgp-web/dgp-ng-app/README.md

 NOTE: Make sure to increment the versions in the ``package.json`` files of all libraries before committing changes to the ``master`` branch, else the build is going to fail.

+## Migrations

+dgp-ng-app and its packages use the same major version as Angular.
+So, say you're using Angular 14, you want to use dgp-ng-app at version 14 too.

+### Migrating to version 17 with the new MDC components

+At the moment we're working on providing version 17 of dgp-ng-app.
+This is the first Angular version that no longer supports the legacy components from Angular Material and we have to switch to them as well.

+We've experienced a couple of issues and list what you probably have to do when updating an application to Angular 17 that uses dgp-ng-app.